“Sighting of the Day in the Bush”

 |Even Frank and Mrs. Frank have been working at building a nest in the bush in our yard.|

-We were excited by the display, some of it centering on mating, some of it on celebrating our handfuls of tossed pellets, seeds, carrots and apples and some of it, just for the fun.
+We were excited by the display, some of it centering on mating, some of it celebrating our handfuls of tossed pellets, seeds, carrots, and apples, and some of it, just for fun.

 I must admit, I took the above very jittery video.
-I just don’t have the steady hand required for great videos, mainly for emotional reasons as opposed to any physical limitations.
+I don’t have the steady hand required for great videos, mainly for emotional reasons instead of physical limitations.
 I get so enthused I can hardly focus on my subjects.
 So be it.
-It’s been almost six years and I’m still struggling with videos.
+It’s been almost six years, and I’m still struggling with videos.